NO ONE SHOULD GET HEP‑B

 Your Role Is Critical

 For most people, HBV clears on its own.
-But for those who don’t clear the virus, it can cause liver cancer.
-From 2018‑2022, there were an estimated 13,000‑22,000 cases of acute hepatitis B annually; some may progress to chronic hepatitis B and potentially life-threatening consequences.1-4
+But for those who don’t clear the virus, it can progress to chronic hepatitis B and potentially life-threatening consequences such as liver cancer.
+From 2018‑2022, there were an estimated 13,000‑22,000 cases of acute hepatitis B annually in the US.2-4

 HEPLISAV‑B does not treat liver diseases such as cirrhosis or liver cancer.5